Season 1, Episode 32

 Jeremy Pulsifer:

 Yeah, I mean, you have to go far out on a limb to get into some of the more finely nuanced aspects of this.
 And so I’m going to now state with a tiny bit of processing, you can see that I understand from a western scientific lens what’s happening and how I use a methodical, deliberate, analytical approach to designing the treatments that I’m going to use, including the use of some technology such as what my friend Jeremy Steiner would call electron adapted neurotherapy, right?
-That’s a lovely way of saying using electrons, using estim, right?
+That’s a lovely way of saying using electrons, using e-stim, right?
 I’m not shying away from the ascension of technological understandings and paradigms of how this works, but to betray my origin as an intuitive would be to leave out a substantive piece of this story.
-Now I must tell you that even, and again, many of us say who are we truly?
+Now I must tell you that even, and again, many of us say who we truly are.
 We’re by instruments, right.
 The process of nature in her sort of ineffable, unknowable, microscopic mysteries.

 We’re really just facilitators.
 But every once in a while, something will happen that is so shockingly evident that something else is going on.
 After 50, 60,000 treatments, after 18 and a half years of licensure, every once in a while it’s clear that there’s some higher level of reality that is involving itself.
 Now, if we want to go back to Daoist mysticism, right, and the underpinnings of the philosophical and perhaps religious systems that the medicine is born of, there’s the concept of an astral body, right, of a permanence.
 We call it the hun.
 And the hun is the association with the organ of the liver.
 And not to get too detailed, but there’s a yin hun and a yon hun.
 There’s an animus and an anima, and they come together and they spin around a spiritual pivot.
 And that is what embodies the new arrival to earth, right.
 There’s a sort of infinity principle, right, that we are not just sort of erupting out of the void, but we always have been.

-And so I’m just reflecting on concepts that I think will be resonant with a lot of people that are hearing me speak, but that realm can punch through into the reality of working with people who are involved in conception.
+And so I’m just reflecting on concepts that I think will resonate with a lot of people that are hearing me speak, but that realm can punch through into the reality of working with people who are involved in conception.
 And so I think the longer acupuncturists and people working with vibratory and what some people call it information based medicine, you get these interrupts, these sort of indications.
 And I’ve walked into treatment rooms before and I’ve been stopped in my tracks.
 And a voice will say, don’t worry, it’s a girl, it’s all set.
 And then in very frank, colloquial language, and it really throws me.
 And I’m not shy because my patients know me and I go in and I say, by the way, one of your ancestors is telling me that all is well.
 And I don’t normally tell people that because I don’t want to involve myself in the outcome.

 But later on, I’ll mention it.
 And it happened recently and it’s never wrong.
 I don’t publish it, I don’t broadcast it on television, I don’t promise a rose garden, but they’re never wrong when it’s that striking.
 And so patients have said that’s come to them.
 I’ve had that experience where it’s come to me, and I’ve even had patients come to me where they said that they’ve had dreams about my mother and her name, and she was in the dream and she said, tell Jeremy about Sophia Loren.
 And if you understand the story of the great female actress, Sophia Loren, there’s a whole fertility journey where there had been such repeated pregnancy loss that the physicians eventually put her to rest.
 In the end, she conceived.
 And that’s a huge story that I’ve shared with a lot of people.
 That messaging coming through, whether it’s just coincidence or what have you, that pretty much hits the mark.

 Someone is speaking through these channels.
-And so I have to share that is a very real operation, and yet it probably just stays in an individual’s consciousness.
+And so I have to share that it is a very real operation, and yet it probably just stays in an individual’s consciousness.
 And I don’t know if we’re at the level where we’re going to publish books like Life After Life and Raymond Moody, MD, and the level of where people are actively researching NDEs and near death experiences, how much do these other realms involve themselves in creation or in birth?
 And I think that’s unexamined, right?
 People are always talking about what happens after, what happens before, and are we open to it?
 And lastly, Lorne, I’d be remiss in my duties if I didn’t say that some babies before birth are intentionally telepathic.
 And periodically, if I feel that I’m good with or friendly enough with the patient, I’ll ask if I could just touch the abdomen and see if I’m able to just link with the child a little bit.
 And I’ve received direct inputting, them telling me their name so that I would know that they’re talking.
 And again, I just have to keep it closed and then it comes out.
-And what’s really curious is often happens with these phenomena is that they will use their nickname so that I know it was a direct hit.
+And what’s really curious about these phenomena is that they will use their nickname so that I know it was a direct hit.
 You’re not just guessing a name that no one would know.

 Lorne Brown:

 When you said that part, I have two statement questions because you talked about the nickname.
 First, I think it’s my first time talking to somebody that I’m aware of that’s intuitive or medical intuitive.
-I had on a recent episode, Larry Burke.
-I shared had his experience talking to medical intuitives and he’s a radiologist, and how that really blew his mind, how the person could talk more about the patient than his MRI.
-But the intuitive was accurate without ever meeting the patient.
+I had a recent episode, Larry Burke.
+I shared his experience talking to medical intuitives and he’s a radiologist, and how that really blew his mind, how the person could talk more about the patient than his MRI.
+But the intuition was accurate without ever meeting the patient.
 I’m curious, right, because it goes beyond how we understand this world.
 And then I want to tie back into, for our listeners, just more messages for them.
 Not intuitive messages, but messages to support them on their journey.
 When you said the nickname, was it the baby’s nickname only they would know or who would know?
 I’m curious what you meant by the nickname that you would get when you would be connecting to this soul that’s going to be a baby.

 Jeremy Pulsifer: